Creating a world of connections for the next generation

-As a profession, teaching provides plenty of variety and reward – helping to provide a positive impact on young people’s lives and expanding your option of career opportunities and personal development.
+As a profession, teaching provides plenty of variety and reward – positively impacting on young people’s lives and expanding your option of career opportunities and personal development.

 We can support you throughout your career development and help you train for roles including:

-- Head of French/German/Spanish, or a Modern Languages department.
+- Head of French/German/Spanish/Mandarin, or a Modern Languages department.

 - A pastoral role, such as Head of Year or Key Stage, or leading on areas such as ‘character education’, ‘student engagement’, ‘managing progress’, etc.